 It is being called a “novel” coronavirus simply because it is new and was not previously identified.
 That also means we don’t know everything there is to know about it yet.

 There are multiple human coronaviruses that we have known about and many other coronaviruses that affect pets and other animals.
 The virus that causes COVID-19 most likely came from an animal, possibly a bat or a pangolin, at a Wuhan wildlife market on mainland China.
-This new coronavirus has nothing to do, however, with the coronaviruses that affect our pets.
+This new coronavirus has nothing to do, however, with the usual coronaviruses that affect our pets.

 Questions People With Pets May Have About the Coronavirus

-Can I give COVID-19 to my dog or cat?
+Can I give COVID-19 to my cat?

 Two days after being released from quarantine, this little geriatric dog died at home, according to reports.
 An autopsy was refused.
 Authorities in Hong Kong maintain that the dog remained healthy while in quarantine.